Are you new to gluten-free and wondering how your cooking might change?

-Learning to cook freed me from those bottles and packages and gave me the confidence to get out of my comfort zone and to try new flavors.
+Learning to cook from scratch freed me from those bottles and packages and gave me the confidence to get out of my comfort zone and to try new flavors.

 The main reason that people follow a gluten-free diet and learn gluten-free cooking is because they have celiac disease or a gluten intolerance.

 If you've just been diagnosed, or if you're cooking for someone with celiac disease, you may be asking what the difference is between gluten-free cooking and regular cooking.